aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 The AWS CDK will be shipped as a single module that includes the core types and the entire AWS Construct Library.

-This means that a 3rd-party library will declare it's dependency on the CDK via a single module `aws-cdk-lib` (name to be decided):
+This means that a 3rd-party library will declare its dependency on the CDK via a single module `aws-cdk-lib` (name to be decided):

 ```json
 {